cwrc/ontology/README.md

 cwrc.ttl - The main ontology in turtle serialization (converted from rdf/xml).

-cwrc.bib - Bibtex file with all citations used in CWRC / Orlando documentation.
-To be moved to https://www.zotero.org/groups/cwrc_ontology_references
+cwrc.bib - Bibtex file with all citations - moved to https://www.zotero.org/groups/cwrc_ontology_references - will be deleted.

 cwrc-template.html - Template for the CWRC Ontology documentation before the term generator is run.